GoogleCloudPlatform/python-docs-samples/notebooks/rendered/executed/BigQuery Shell Commands.md

 A dataset is contained within a specific [project](https://cloud.google.com/bigquery/docs/projects).
 Datasets are top-level containers that are used to organize and control access to your [tables](https://cloud.google.com/bigquery/docs/tables) and [views](https://cloud.google.com/bigquery/docs/views).
 A table or view must belong to a dataset, so you need to create at least one dataset before [loading data into BigQuery](https://cloud.google.com/bigquery/loading-data-into-bigquery).

-The example below creates a new dataset in the US named "your_new_dataset".
+The command below creates a new dataset in the US named "your_new_dataset".

 ```python